 The two-stage furnace had a little controversy to it when they first entered the market as there was no official test for the furnace except the single stage furnace test.
 The NIS or National Institute for Standards made hay out of it and ASHRAE made official tests for the 2-stage furnace that are now used by ARI.
 ARI (formerly AHRI) is the official testing agency that certifies efficiency ratings for HVAC equipment.
 All 2-stage furnaces on the market now are certified using the new test so efficiency ratings are accurate.

-Buying a two-stage gas furnace is a big decision because usually, the cost for this new furnace is bigger than a single gas furnace.
-When considering the purchase of any new furnace you have to take into account the future cost of fuel which never goes down.
+Buying a two-stage gas furnace is a big decision because usually, the cost of this new furnace is higher than a single gas furnace.
+When considering the purchase of any new furnace you have to take into account the future cost of fuel which rarely goes down.
 So you have to consider your budget for buying a new furnace versus the future cost of operating the gas furnace you are purchasing.

 Two-Stage Gas Furnaces - Tips for Buyers